flox/pkgdb/README.md

   done
 $ sqlite3 "$dbPath" 'SELECT COUNT( * ) FROM Packages';
 ```

-In the example above we the caller would passes in a locked ref, this was technically optional, but is strongly recommended.
+In the example above we the caller would passes in a locked ref, this was
+technically optional, but is strongly recommended.
-What's important is that invocations that intend to append to an existing database ABSOLUTELY SHOULD be using
+What's important is that invocations that intend to append to an existing
-locked flake references.
+database ABSOLUTELY SHOULD be using locked flake references.
-In the event that you want to use an unlocked reference on the first call, you can extract a locked flake reference from a
+In the event that you want to use an unlocked reference on the first call, you
-database for later runs, but official recommendation is to lock flakes before looping.
+can extract a locked flake reference from a database for later runs, but
+official recommendation is to lock flakes before looping.

-If the caller _really_ wants to they could pass an unlocked ref on the first invocation, and yank the locked reference from
+If the caller _really_ wants to they could pass an unlocked ref on the first
-the resulting database.
+invocation, and yank the locked reference from the resulting database.
-This is potentially useful for working with local flakes in the event that you don't want to use a utility like
+This is potentially useful for working with local flakes in the event that you
-`nix flake prefetch` or `parser-util` to lock your references for you :
+don't want to use a utility like `nix flake prefetch` or `parser-util` to lock
+your references for you:

 ```shell
 $ dbPath="$( pkgdb scrape "$PWD/my-flake" packages x86_64-linux; )";
 $ lockedRef="$( sqlite3 "$dbPath" 'SELECT string FROM LockedFlake'; )";